LucyL-J/Quantifying-SIM/README.md

 ```
 with the dots replaced by the path to the repository.

+## Analysing experimental mutant count data

 To analyise mutant count data from a pair of fluctuation assays under permissive/stressful conditions, use the script `inference.jl`.
 To set up, start julia and execute
 ```
 cd("...")
 import Pkg
 Pkg.activate("packages")
+Pkg.instantiate()
 include("inference.jl")
 ```
 with the dots replaced again by the path to the repository.

+### Case 1: It is not known whether the stress response is heterogeneous and/or there is no estimate of the fraction of cells with elevated expression level of the response available.

 The function
 ```